 FOODIE PLACES (all in walking distance from the cottages, unless otherwise mentioned)

-The Bayleaf: 19 Graham Place, Victoria Street, Stromness.
-A little gem and deli with lovely healthy gluten free options as well as cheeses, smoked fish, great coffee to take away etc. Have to go there!
+The Bayleaf Deli: 19 Graham Place, Victoria Street, Stromness.
+A little gem of a deli with the basics such as milk etc and then a lovely healthy gluten free options as well as cheeses, smoked fish, wines, local beers, Orkney whiskies, great coffee to take away etc. Lots of fun interesting foods!
+Have to go there!

 Argo’s Bakery: 50 – 52 Victoria Street.
-Has general groceries as well as Orkney Fudge and Confectionaries as well as hot pies.
-Take aways.
+Has general groceries including basic toiletries, as well as Orkney Fudge and Confectionaries, Wines, Whisky’s and Malts as well as hot pies and confectionaries, newspapers and it is also the local Post office!
 Tel 01856 850245.
-Email: email@example.com.
+Email: firstname.lastname@example.org.
+There is a bigger branch of Argos in Cairston Rd – a short walk from the Terminal/Stromness Harbour.

 The Royal Hotel: 55 Victoria Street.
-Has 3 pubs, 1 of them you can also enjoy a hearty meal in.
-There is also a more formal restaurant (The Haven Restaurant) too.
+In summer it has 3 pubs open as well as a more formal restaurant (The Haven Restaurant) too.
 Great ales!
-Tel 01856 850342
+Tel 01856 850342.
+Check opening times in off-season months.

 Julia’s Café & Bistro: John Street (diagonally opposite the Stromness Ferry Terminal ).
-Seating both inside and outside too on benches in summer.
-Great cappuccinos!
-Tel: 01856 850904
+Enjoy light meals while seated under cover outside on benches under a marquee.
+Tel: 01856 850904.

-Flett Family Butcher, Fruiterer and Greengrocer: 63 John Street, A country selection of local Orkney fresh produce, game birds, venison and poultry – old fashioned and quaint.
+Flett Family Butcher, Fruiterer and Greengrocer: 63 John Street, A country selection of local Orkney fresh produce, game birds, venison and poultry, haggis, black pudding and great pre-prepared meals … old fashioned and quaint.
 Tel 01856 850309

-The Co-Op: A general grocery store at 27 North End Rd (diagonally opposite the Stromness/Northlink Ferry Terminal/Harbour).
+The Co-Op: A general grocery store at 27 North End Rd (about 400 meters north of where you disembark off the Hamnavoe/Northlink Ferry Terminal/Harbour).
 You can get most of your supplies here and you can stock up with delicious Orkney milk, Orkney Cheeses, Orkney Butter, Orkney bannocks, Stockan’s Orkney oatcakes (great with Orkney cheese on them), Orkney fudge, Orkney Ice Cream, freshly baked breads and confectionaries etc. Orkney beers, gins and whiskies too!
 It is conveniently open 7 days a week 7am - 11pm.
-For a bigger supermarket as such, there is a large Tescos in Kirkwall, which you would need to drive to (18 Pickaquoy Rd, Kirkwall) that Is open 7 days a week 6am – midnight & on Sundays 8am to 10pm.
+For a bigger supermarket - there is a large Tesco’s in Kirkwall, (18 Pickaquoy Rd, Kirkwall), open 7 days a week 6am – midnight and on Sundays 8am to 10pm.
 Tel 0345 026 9658

-Orkney Fish and Shellfish: Garson Park (you need to drive there … just out of town).
-All things local seafood can be bought for you to cook up an Orkney Storm … scallops, salmon, fish, crab, lobster, fish, smoked and some ready to eat and much more!
-Tel 01856 850870, firstname.lastname@example.org.
+Orkney Fish and Shellfish: Garson Street in Garson Park, Stromness.
+Local seafood can be bought from there for you to cook up an Orkney Storm … scallops, salmon, fish, crab, lobster, fish, smoked and some ready to eat and much more!
+Phone to establish seasonal opening times.
+Tel 01856 850870, email@example.com.

 Cafelolz in Kirkwall: If you are wanting delicious Orcadian freshly baked confectionary treats as well as gluten free dishes and/or light luncheon meals with a difference (really sumptuous!) – treat yourselves to this cute little café down a short lane (Strynd Lane) off the main street (the lane right next to Highland Park Distillery Shop and in between St. Magnus Cathedral).
 Strynd, Kirkwall. +44 1856 877714.
-If you want someone to cater for yourselves while you are in Orkney or a take away meal for your family or a special occasion – Lorraine can organise this too, with a bit of advance notice.
+If you want someone to cater for your group while you are in Orkney or a take away meal for your family or a special occasion – Lorraine can organise this too, with advance notice.
+Contact Lorraine on orders@firstname.lastname@example.org.
+The website www.cafelolz.co.uk provides further details.

 FERRIES ACCROSS TO ORKNEY - There are two Ferry Services to get to Orkney.